Options like SBA disaster loans to get your business the help it needs during the COVID-19 crisis and beyond.

 These loans are available to a wide range of people: small businesses, sole proprietors, independent contractors and the self-employed.
 If the uncertainty caused by COVID-19 is impacting your business (and you certify to this in good faith), you will likely qualify.

-Unlike the SBA EIDL program, which applies only if you don’t have access to other forms of credit, this is not a requirement of the Paycheck Protection Program.
+Unlike the SBA EIDL program, which applies only if you don’t have access to other forms of credit, this is not a requirement of the PPP.

 How Do You Apply for a Loan?